buley/dash/README.md

-[0] Although IndexedDB is has very little to do with HTML5 standard beyond using the structured clone algorithm, IDB is typically grouped with so-called "HTML5" technologies.
-[x] onversionchange (FF only?) onclosed (chrome only?)
 [1] Chrome offers an exception via the non-standard but insanely useful webkitGetDatabaseNames() method.
 [2] WebSQL is dead.
 [3] The way the browsers themselves store the data depends on the vendor.
 Chrome uses a key/value technology called LevelDB, which Firefox uses the relational SQLLite database.
 Both store data in a mix of plaintext and binaryCK.